 Is your brand-spankin’ new craft beer going to survive out there?
 Before you answer that question, ask yourself if you see what we see at the LCBO and The Beer Store.
 It seems there’s a new craft beer popping up on the shelves every time you visit; and an equal amount removed, never to be seen again.
 Will yours be next?

 Craft breweries deal with a multitude of challenges unique to their industry.
 And the roadblocks and hurdles can be pernicious.
-So, how can you navigate the increasingly competitive craft beer industry and carve out your place?
+So, how can you navigate the increasingly competitive craft beer industry and carve out your own brand community?

 First, face some realities: